ssMaritime

 Postcard of a modernised Fairsea

-In 1957, Fairsea received another refit at Trieste.
+In 1958 Fairsea received another refit at Trieste.
 Her superstructure was raised one deck, with extensions forward and aft of promenade deck adding new public rooms.
 Her aft derricks were removed with one of the holds became a swimming pool.
 Air-conditioning was installed and cabins upgraded.
 She emerged as a pleasing liner with her tonnage increased 13,432 GRT, accommodating 1,460 passengers.
-Interior décor was pleasing, exuding Italian flair.
+Interior d?cor was pleasing, exuding Italian flair.
 Upon completion she headed Downunder flying the official Sitmar flag for the first time.

 Being under Government contract, Fairsea continued to transport British passengers to Australia and News Zealand.
 In 1961 she received another refit, which saw her accommodations further upgraded, which saw her capacity reduced to 1,212.
 Having become a popular ship in Australia, Sitmar decided to try her out as a cruise ship.
 She departed Sydney on July 7, 1966, visiting Cairns, the Great Barrier Reef (Hayman Island) and Melbourne.
 In between her line voyages, she continued to undertake the occasional cruise.